After a two hour plane ride, the last thing

-After a two hour plane ride, the last thing I wanted to do was stand in line waiting for a rental car.
-I tapped my foot and peered around the man in front of me.
-How long could it take one person to rent a car?
+I wanted to do was stand in line waiting for a rental car.
+I tapped my

-“Why would Casey Brand be renting a car here?” the man whispered loudly enough for everyone to hear.
+and doing a bad job of trying to pretend they weren’t.“Why would Casey Brand be renting a car here?” the man whispered loudly enough for everyone to hear.

 I heard his companion’s muffled reply, but I ignored both of them.